Nikhil404/CI-CD-using-pipeline-in-jenkins/README.md

 # CI-CD-using-pipeline-in-jenkins
 MY Final project

+For OVA FILE SEE THIS LINK : https://tinyurl.com/y5mpefdz

 INSTALL JENKINS ON 18.04 AND SETUP CI-CD FOR PIPELINE FOR JAVA APPLICATION

 To complete my project I started with installing Jenkins from the commands from Fig Jenkins